Gambling and online casinos in the Marshall Islands

 - simplified e-Residency system for foreign companies.

-This makes the Marshall Islands one of Oceania's most technologically advanced jurisdictions,
+This makes the Marshall Islands one of the most technologically advanced jurisdictions in Oceania, where crypto gambling develops under state control.

 Prospects

-By 2030, the government plans to strengthen the country's position
+By 2030, the government plans to strengthen the country's position as the leading digital licensing center in the Pacific.

 The main steps of development:- expansion of the Digital Economic Zone;